paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

 ![Alt text](http://davidpmah.com/cse/14311fa/linkedlists/9.png)

-We must rearrange the pointers of the ListNodes to handle this problem.
+We must rearrange the references of the ListNodes to handle this problem.
 **You cannot take the 2'th node and set the .data = 50**.
-This is called mutation, and it takes tons longer for your computer to deal with it than it does for rearranging pointers.
+This is called mutation, and it takes tons longer for your computer to deal with it than it does for rearranging references.
 Recall that **data structures are meant to organize information**.
 That is -- what if each ListNode's data contained the entire contents of a book?
-This would take crazy long to mutate when we could just change some of the pointers.
+This would take crazy long to mutate when we could just change some of the references.

 We can separate this problem into two parts: